go-ruleguard/go-ruleguard.github.io/by-example/hello-world.md

 // We always need this import. import "github.com/quasilyte/go-ruleguard/dsl/fluent"

-// helloWorld is an example named rules group.
+// helloWorld is a *named rules group*.
-// It has only 1 simple rule inside.
+// It has only 1 simple rule inside and its name is "helloWorld".
-// The "rules group" signature is fixed. func helloWorld(m fluent.Matcher) {
+// The *rules group* signature is fixed. func helloWorld(m fluent.Matcher) {
-	// A chain that starts with Match() and ends with Report() (or Suggest)
+	// A chain that starts with Match() and ends with Report() (or Suggest) call called a *rule*.
-	// call called "a rule".
-	// Therefore, a minimal rule consists of Match+Report call.
+	// Therefore, a minimal *rule* consists of Match+Report call.
 	//
 	// Match matches the AST using the gogrep pattern string;
 	// Report prints the specified message when this rule is matched.